PedroHRPBS/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

-To augment the dataset and enable the vehicle to recover to the center of the lane, I used the left and right camera images adding a correction on the steering angle of 0.2.
+To augment the dataset and enable the vehicle to recover to the center of the lane, I used the left and right camera images adding a correction on the steering angle of 0.2 (model.py lines 50, 60).
 Doing so I tripled the number of samples.
 Here are some examples of left and right camera images:

 ![alt text][image3]